Here are some questions that people frequently ask, if there are questions you would like to ask send us an email:

 How do I find out more about the collection? >

-If you are able to visit the gallery in person, we are open 10am-5pm Tuesday to Saturday, Sundays 12noon – 4pm, Closed Mondays and Bank Holidays, the Garman Ryan Collection is on Floors 1 and 2.
+If you are able to visit the Gallery in person, the Garman Ryan Collection is on Floors 1 and 2.
 You can also visit the Art Library on the mezzanine level and find out more about the history of the gallery and all the collections.
 You can search information on this website or make an appointment to see the archive with the Collections Curator.

 There is a learning programme for educational groups school groups which links to the collections and temporary exhibitions, we also offer bespoke curator talks to private groups that can be booked in advance.